slampalo/misc/cheatsheet.md

 >       - `useradd --help` or `man useradd` displays the user manual of command `useradd`
 >       - `man echo` for the user manual of command echo
 >
-> 3. Most of the zsh command accepts compound options
+> 3. Most of the ZSH command accepts compound options
 >     - for example: `ls -alt` combines three options which are `-a (list all including hidden entries )`, `-l (view in long listing format)` and `-t (sort by time)`.

 ---